 CONSISTENCY, SOCIAL PROOF, LIKING, AUTHORITY, SCARCITY

-• Consistency.
 Once we take a stand or make a choice, we feel compelled to behave consistently with our earlier commitment and to justify our own decisions.
 For this principle to kick in, a real commitment must be made, with a fundamental shift in self-image—this is most likely to happen when (a) we’re actively doing something in support of a position or decision, (b) have put in effort into our choice and (c) when our stand is public.
 Unfortunately, this principle can be used to nudge us toward unfavorable decisions or larger-than-desired commitments.
-In the book /full summary, we take a closer look at the factors influencing commitment, examples of how this principle is applied around us, and how to avoid being manipulated.
+In the full Influence summary, you can learn more about the factors influencing commitment, examples of how this principle is applied around us, and how to avoid being manipulated.

-• Social Proof.
 When we’re uncertain how to behave or react, we look to others for answers.
 We assume that if lots of people are doing something, it must be correct.
 We find this principle at work everywhere, from long queues to testimonials and phrases like “best-selling products”.
 This principle is so powerful that it can overcome phobias, cause people to do things they personally disagree with, and even mimic aggression and suicide; it’s the most powerful when we are emulating the behavior of people who are similar to us.
-In the book /complete summary, we zoom in on more examples, including the phenomenon of “pluralistic ignorance”, and address how to guard against herd instinct and deceitful or erroneous social evidence.
+Do get our complete Influence summary for more examples of social proof and how to guard against herd instinct, deceitful/erroneous social evidence.

-• Liking.
 Generally, we’re more likely to agree to someone’s request if we know and like the person.
 Friendships and personal relationships can have a strong influence on our choices.
 Even if there’re no established friendships, you can trigger this principle simply by getting someone to like you.
 We tend to like people who are physically attractive, are similar or familiar to us, are associated with success/good news, praise and cooperate with us.
-In the book / full summary, we look at why referrals and Tupperware parties are so effective, elaborate on each of the factors that affect likability, and how you can minimize undesired influences.
+In our full Influence summary, you can learn why referrals and Tupperware parties are so effective, the factors that affect likability, and how you can minimize undesired influences.

-• Authority.
 We are all conditioned (to varying degrees) to obey figures of authority.
 However, it’s relatively easy to others to trigger our compliance through symbols of authority like titles, clothing and other status symbols.
-In the book / complete summary, we look at how this principle is commonly used and how to protect ourselves against undue influence.
+In our complete summary, we look at how this principle is commonly used and how to protect ourselves against undue influence.

-• Scarcity.
 Generally, we perceive something to be more valuable when it’s limited in availability.
 We value something more if we see its quantity reduced before our eyes (vs if it had been scarce from the onset), and we value it the most if it’s scarce due to demand or competition.
-In the book / full summary, we look at how people react to scarcity (including banned/censored items), common scarcity tactics used to rouse us into buying now, and how to guard yourself against them.
+Form our full Influence summary, you can learn more about how people react to scarcity (including banned/censored items), common scarcity tactics used to rouse us into buying now, and how to guard yourself against them.